 At FullWell, we aim to support every type of parent, be they partnered in a traditional two-parent relationship, flying solo, or operating in any combination.
 If there’s one thing we know, it’s that conversations surrounding fertility can be challenging even in ideal circumstances.
 That’s why we are working on a new series - “How to Talk Fertility” - focused on providing you with strategies to discuss fertility and family planning with the people and health professionals in your life.
-Each article will address scientific, physical, logistical, and mental/emotional factors to take into consideration as fertility becomes top of mind.
+Each article will address scientific, physical, logistical, and mental/emotional factors as fertility becomes top of mind.

-In honor of Men’s Health Month (not to mention Father’s Day!), we’re kicking off this comprehensive series with a few tips on how to talk to potential dads about their virility, including their important role in the health of a pregnancy and baby’s long term health.
+In honor of Men’s Health Month (not to mention Father’s Day!), we’re kicking off this comprehensive series with a few tips on how to talk to potential dads about their virility, including their essential role in the health of a pregnancy and baby’s long term health.
 In this article, we’ll brainstorm ways to discuss:

 - Fertility and reproductive health as it contributes to men’s overall health

 - How men’s health and sperm quality factors into pregnancy and the health of baby

 - The mental and emotional aspects to begin considering before trying to conceive

 If you’ve read my breakdown of how healthcare practitioners use fertility to learn more about other areas of your overall health, this first point won’t be a complete surprise.
 However, for men, in particular, there are a few additional points to be aware of that are sex-specific.

 1. Make it personal & make it positive.

 In serious conversations about men’s health, it can be helpful to highlight lifestyle concerns in the positive.

 Let me explain, because this is honestly a tremendous general communication tool!
 You see, our culture often stigmatizes certain behaviors, and you could potentially want to address some of them with your partner as you begin to talk about optimizing fertility.